swift/swift/README.md

 #### Building Swift

+Open a Developer Command Prompt.
+Depending on Windows version and Visual Studio version, this can be found in the **Visual C++ Programs group**, launch the **Visual C++ command prompt**, or search for **Developer Command Prompt for VS2015** in the Windows start menu in more recent versions of Windows.

+In the open command prompt add the **Qt installation bin folder** to the `PATH` environment variable, by running `set PATH=C:\path\to\qt\msvc2015\bin;%PATH%`.
+The Qt path is just an example; adjust it to your local installation.

-From the 'Visual C++' 'Programs' group, launch the Visual C++ command prompt, go to your checked out Swift directory and run `scons.bat qt=C:\path\to\qt Swift` to build Swift.
+Afterwards, in the command prompt, go to your checked out Swift directory and run `scons.bat qt=C:\path\to\qt Swift` to build Swift.
+If you want to build a 64-bit version of Swift, **this requires to have 64-bit versions of all dependencies**, attach `win_target_arch=x64_64` to the previous `scons` command line.

 To start Swift, simply change to `Swift/QtUI` and run `Swift.exe`.